FairwindsOps/insights-docs/docs/first-steps/container-security.md

 Once you've identified a vulnerable image that you'd like to fix, you have a few different options:

 ## Images you own
-If you own the Dockerfile that generated this image, you have a couple options at your disposal.
+If you own the Dockerfile that generated this image, you have a couple of options at your disposal.

 The first option is to upgrade your base image - this solves the vast majority of vulnerabilities.
 For instance, your Dockerfile might start like this: